smartcontractkit/chainlink-brownie-contracts/README.md

 # Overview
-This repository is a slimmed down version of Chainlink's official repo.
+This repository is a slimmed down version of Chainlink's official repo!
 It clones *only* the Chainlink `contracts` folder and the repo automatically updates every time there is a new NPM release.

 - NPM's latest release can be found here: https://www.npmjs.com/package/@chainlink/contracts
 - Chainlink's official repo: https://github.com/smartcontractkit/chainlink